dd32/td-gh-ex/readme.txt

 	Changelog
 -----------------------------------------------------------------------------

+Version 1.3.4
+- Updated: style-shortcodes.css updated.
+- Removed: Unnecesary translation wrappers removed from string containins no text in function thinkup_title_select().

 Version 1.3.3
 - Updated: Function thinkup_check_ishome() updated to improve reliability with use of use wp_unslash.
 - Updated: Function thinkup_check_currentpage() updated to improve reliability with use of use wp_unslash.

 Version 1.3.2
 - Updated: Font Awesome updated to v4.7.0.
 - Removed: Outdated vesions of jQuery removed from prettyPhoto folder.

 Version 1.3.1